 This requirement allows students to develop more specific expertise in ecological restoration, often within their major field of study.
 Courses are approved that have substantial explicit restoration content or those (above introductory-level courses) that cover principles or provide applications valuable in undertaking restoration.
-Course approval is done by the UW-REN faculty academic topics offered committee.
-Special courses occasionally are approved on a case-by-case basis by the faculty directors
+Course approval is done by the UW-REN faculty academic steering committee.
+Special topics courses offered occasionally are approved on a case-by-case basis by the faculty directors